aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/f.md

 To:     Chip Henry, 2552 Kindleworth #3, Cleveland Hts.
 Ohio 44106

 4/6/83
-Fellow Sidelings, greetings from the great white north!
+Fellow siblings, greetings from the great white north!

 Actually, right now it is the great green north.
 It's very, very beautiful.
 The campus is surrounded by low mountains and is on a mountain top itself.
 People here are very friendly.
 There seems to be very little black-white prejudice.
 In fact there isn't a visible separation between the blacks and whites.
 There are a lot of mixed couples around.
 Unfortunately, it's not the same with the natives.
 There is definitely a separation there.
 I've made a lot of friends at the cafe where I work.
 Yesterday I was promoted to an inspector.
 I work from 7 pm to 10 pm and make sure the kitchen is in order for the next day.
 I'm paid a full time person's wage even though I only work part time, so it was kind of an honor to get asked.
 My class schedule is pretty tough.
 I have invertebrate zoology, organic chemistry, comparative physiology, and microbial ecology.